A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

+In terms of evaluating clustering results, most EMOC approaches consider an external validity index, such as the adjusted Rand index (ARI)~\cite{Rand1971}, to evaluate the set of final solutions.
+ARI is a corrected-for-chance version of the Rand index~\cite{Hubert1985}, computes the probability of two objects of two partitions belong to the same cluster or different clusters, as defined in Equation (\ref{ARI}), where $n_{ij}$ is the number of common objects between the clusters $\mathbf{c}_i$ in $\pi_a$ and $\mathbf{c}_j$ in $\pi_b$, $n_i$ is the number of objects in the cluster $\mathbf{c}_i$ in $p_a$, e $n_j$ is the number of objects in the cluster $\mathbf{c}_j$ in $\pi_b$, $k_a$ and $k_b$ are the number of clusters in the partitions $\pi_a$ and $\pi_b$.

-In terms of the clustering result, in general, to evaluate the general performance of the multi-objective evolutionary clustering is applied an external validity index, as ARI (Equation (\ref{ARI})).
-Besides that, the analysis of internal criteria also can be applied to investigate specific data structures.
+Besides that, the analysis of internal criteria can also be applied to investigate specific data structures.
 For example, in \cite{Ripon2006_ICPR, Ripon2006_IJCNN}, $H$, $Sep_AL$, $Dunn$, and $Dev$ are evaluated to analyze the general behavior of the EMOC approaches regarding each criterion.
-In \cite{dutta2012data, dutta2012simultaneous}, they compare their approaches with other ones based on the $DB$, $H$ and $Sep_{AL}$.
+In \cite{dutta2012data, dutta2012simultaneous}, they compare their approaches with other ones based on the $DB$, $H$, and $Sep_{AL}$.

-It is important to observe that, rather than only use the CVIs to evaluate the algorithm performance, the evaluation of the optimizer can generate essential information regarding the modeled problem.
-They verify how well the final population reaches the goal to obtain a converging and diverse set of solutions compared to the initial population.
-There is a variety of quality indicators applied to measure the multi-objective optimization, as presented in~\cite{riquelme2015performance}, as like IGD - {Inverted Generational Distance} and HV - {Hypervolume}.
+It is important to observe that, rather than only using the CVIs (See Section \ref{sec:cvis}) to analyze the algorithm performance, the evaluation of the optimizer can generate essential information regarding the modeled problem.
+The quality indicators of the multi-objective optimization (see Section \ref{sec:emocP}) measure how well the final population reaches the goal of obtaining a converging and diverse set of solutions compared to the initial population.

-The IGD is computed on the objective space, which can be viewed as an approximate distance from the Pareto front to the solution set in the objective space.
-So, given a set of solutions $\mathbf{S}$ and a set of $\mathbf{R}$ uniformly distributed representative points of the PF, the IGD measure is computed according to Equation~(\ref{eq:igd}), where $d(\mathbf{r},\mathbf{S})$ is the minimum Euclidean distance between $\mathbf{r}$ and the points in $\mathbf{S}$, and $\left | R \right |$ is the cardinality of $R$.
-A lower IGD result refers to a better quality of S~\cite{zhang2018mullti}.

-The HV measures the volume of the area enclosed by the set and a reference point specified by the user.
-The hypervolume formula is given by Equation~(\ref{eq:hv}), where $vol$ refers to the Lebesgue measure and $\mathbf{z}=\{\mathbf{z}_1, ..., \mathbf{z}_m\}$ is a given reference point, nadir point $\mathbf{z}_{nad}$.
-A nadir point corresponds to the worst Pareto-optimal solution of each objective, and the nadir objective vector represents the worst value of each objective function corresponding to the entire Pareto-optimal set~\cite{zitzler1998multiobjective}.